TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/iotinabox/index.md

 {{< figure src="add-device.png" alt="Adding a device" >}}

-{{< note >}} Check the supported hardware in [myDevices online store](https://store.mydevices.com/).
-Devices that are not purchased from this store can be added by submitting their DevEUI/model, or by registering them through your IoT in a Box Whitelabel Console. {{</ note >}}
+Check the supported hardware in [myDevices online store](https://store.mydevices.com/).
+Devices that are not purchased from this store can be added by submitting their DevEUI/model, or by registering them through your IoT in a Box Whitelabel Console.

 ## Configure {{% tts %}}